Prospective Undergraduate Students

 - If you are transferring from SFNE to DIET, contact your HNFE Academic Advisor.

-- If you are transferring from another VT major to DIET, you will be able to apply to HNFE through Hokie Spa August 1-14 2016.
-This is a new procedure, so please watch for information from the university regarding the change of major process.
-Plan of Study documents are required to change to HNFE, and information about developing a plan of study will be posted on the Current Virginia Tech Students page once finalized.
+- If you are transferring from another VT major to DIET, you must meet the posted guidelines.
+To continue to enhance advising and help students change a major, the university has three common change of major times each year through an online process.
+When a change of major time opens up, students can request a new primary major through Hokie SPA.
+Plan of Study documents are required to change to HNFE; information about developing a plan of study is posted on the Current Virginia Tech Students page.

-- If you are transferring from an institution other than VT, learn more about the process from the Virginia Tech Office of Undergraduate Admissions for transfer students.
+- If you are transferring from an institution other than VT, learn more about the process from the Virginia Tech Office of Undergraduate Admissions Transfer Guide.

 - If applying as a transfer student, HNFE requires that you already have a year of general chemistry and labs prior to attending VT.
 If you choose to take the chemistry courses at another college or university they must be equivalent to VT's CHEM 1035/1045 & CHEM 1036/1046.
 Additionally, you must have earned a "C" or better in those courses.